lucasvpinheiro/iGaming-Analytics/README.md

-# Casino ANalytics: Unlocking Insights for Lipstick Casino
+# Casino Analytics: Unlocking Insights for Lipstick Casino

 **👀 My perspective on this fictional iGaming Company**

-## 🔍 Overview: Revolutionizing Casino Opeartions Through Data Intelligence
+## 🔍 Overview: Revolutionizing Casino Operations Through Data Intelligence

 Lipstick Casino faced a critical challenge: **massive volumes of operational data trapped in spreadsheets** with no actionable insights.
 Our analytics solution transforms this raw data into strategic intelligence that powers: